isc-projects/stork/changelog_unreleased/1668-clarify-the-out-of-pool-mode-checker.md

 [doc] slawek

-    Rephrased a config review checker report to recommend a modern Kea option instead of an outdated one.
+    Rephrased a config review checker report to recommend using 'reservations-out-of-pool' option instead of the deprecated
+    'out-of-pool' option.
     (Gitlab #1668)